-The Value of Pop-Up Stores in Driving Online Engagement in Platform Retailing: Evidence From a Large-Scale Field Experiment With Alibaba
+The Value of Pop-up Stores on Retailing Platforms: Evidence from a Field Experiment with Alibaba

 Suggested Citation: Suggested Citation